John Goodman (Dean of Wells)

 John Goodman (c.
-1500-1561) was Dean of Wells Cathedral from 1548 to 1550, and again from 1554 to 1561.
+1500 – 1561) was Dean of Wells Cathedral from 1548 to 1550, and again from 1554 to 1561.

-Early Life and Career
+Early life and career

 John Goodman was likely born in the County Somerset, England, around the year 1500.
 His exact birthdate is unknown, but he was listed as a chaplain in November 1518, and named as a priest when installed as vicar of West Harptree in April 1519.
 By canon law, chaplains had to be at least seventeenth years old, and priests could not be ordained without a papal dispensation until they were twenty-four years old.
 That would mean that Goodman was born sometime between 1495 and 1501.
 Nothing is known about Goodman's parents or siblings, except that the family likely had some wealth and that he had at least one brother.
 Goodman had modest connections within the church, as he served as a messenger for Cardinal Thomas Wolsey, and was present for the interrogation of Richard Wytcombe, a man suspected of sacramentarian heresy, in 1518.

 Goodman used the income from his livings in North Curry and as a chaplain to attend the University of Cambridge, and he received a Bachelor's of Canon Law from the university in 1521.
 Goodman was often absent from his cures, as he remained at Cambridge through 1525, when he served as principal of St. Paul's Hostel in Cambridge.
-Cambridge's hostels were living quarters, and the principal was the hostel's representative who offered sureties to the landlord for each years rent.
+Cambridge's hostels were living quarters, and the principal was the hostel's representative who offered sureties to the landlord for each year's rent.
 Goodman did not receive any further degrees from Cambridge, but he would continue to add clerical livings and positions over the next decade.
 These included the rectory at Charleton, and the office of succentor or subchanter at Wells Cathedral.
 The succentorship came with a significant number of lands and rents around Somerset.
 In order to cement his holdings within his family, Goodman signed a lease for the lands with his kinsman, Thomas Fulwell, for a term of ninety years.
 By signing the lease with long terms to Fulwell, Goodman prevented future succentor from renting the land to someone outside his influence.
 Fulwell had served as Goodman's bailiff since at least 1534 and had been a loyal servant to Goodman during that time.